 For AY 2016-17, fall appointments will start on August 1 and end on December 31; spring appointments will start on January 1 and end on May 31.
 For a detailed current timeline see our Spring 2017 Section Allocation and TF/TA Appointment Schedule.
 The TA/TF pay rates for 2016-17 can be found here.

 OUE expects departments to adhere to all GSAS policies on teaching fellow appointments, including those that give preference for teaching fellow appointments to students to whom a guarantee of teaching was offered at admission.
 After these students have been assigned, departments and course heads are expected to consider and prioritize all other qualified applicants from within GSAS.
 A helpful summary of the GSAS administrative policies and procedures can be found here.
-If a department needs to request a TF exception to a GSAS policy, please us this GSAS TF Exception Request Form.
+If a department needs to request a TF exception to a GSAS policy, please us this Exception Request Form for TF Appointments.